BIBI78/project1/README.md

 * The icons in the footer were taken from [Font Awesome](https://fontawesome.com/icons) .
 * The font came from [Google Fonts](https://fonts.google.com/) .
 * The javascript for the slide show came from [Bootstrap](https://getbootstrap.com/docs/4.0/components/carousel/) .
+* The information on meditation I got from Google as well.

 ## Media
 * All images came from Google.